 We also make selected diversified investments in other related new start-up businesses in the legalized cannabis and hemp industry.
-Currently, we have made investments in startup ventures, including: Bougainville Ventures, Inc., GateC Research, Inc., MoneyTrac Technology, Inc., Conveniant Hemp Mart, LLC, and two joint ventures with Global Hemp Group, Inc. (See Item 1, Business; Principal Products and their Markets; Joint Ventures and Investments).
-Our two joint ventures with Global Hemp Groupare related party transactions insofar as its director, Charles Larsen, is a beneficial owner of more than 10% of our common stock, and a former director of the Company, and our President and Chief Executive Officer Donald Steinberg is a shareholder in Global Hemp Group.
+Currently, we have made investments in startup ventures, including: MoneyTrac Technology, Inc., Conveniant Hemp Mart, LLC, and two joint ventures with Global Hemp Group, Inc.